 2. Be Rent-Conscious about Your Space

 Start-ups and small businesses all across the nation are cutting down on the square footage of their spaces by leveraging multipurpose conference rooms and co-working spaces.

-3. Leverage Freelances and Contractors
+3. Leverage Freelancers and Contractors

 Independent workers are more affordable than your traditional employee because you don't have to provide healthcare coverage or other benefits that quickly add up.

 4. Make Your Business a Place Employees Want to Stay

-To combat this, invest some time and money upfront to make your office space fun and engaging (snack bars, pool tables, company outings, etc.) and reward your employees for their loyalty with quality benefits and compensation.
+To combat this, invest some time and money up front to make your office space fun and engaging (snack bars, pool tables, company outings, etc.) and reward your employees for their loyalty with quality benefits and compensation.

 5. Give Your Staff Work from Home Days

 By giving your staff opportunities to work from home, your employees get a chance to save on gas and work from the comfort of their own home, and you get to save a bit on energy costs.

 6. Cancel Services or Tools You Never Use

 Take some time to review all the tools and software you have and get rid of the ones that are barely ever used to give your financials a bit more breathing room.

 7. Leverage High-Tech Software for Improved Productivity

-There are even free tools out there like Slack that increase productivity, communication and collaboration across your organization, even when employees aren't in the same room together.
+There are even free tools like Slack that increase productivity, communication, and collaboration across your organization, even when employees aren't in the same room together.

 We Help Small Businesses Lower Costs for Improved Profitability